-Many business owners self insure because of exclusions, or gaps in their commercial coverage.
-In general, those who opt for self insurance plans typically lean on their own, after-tax funds to cover losses, ultimately retaining the risk and hoping that the funds will be there when needed by the uninsured catastrophe.
+Many business owners self-insure because of policy exclusions or gaps in their commercial coverage.
+Those who opt for self-insurance plans typically lean on their own, after-tax funds to cover losses, ultimately retaining the risk and hoping that the funds will be there when needed by the uninsured catastrophe.

 Capstone’s Turnkey Approach to Self Insurance